numo-chicago/taco/README.md

 ##### Diversity is embraced

 A successful engineering organization does not consist of a homogeneous group of ninja hackers crushing the code exactly the same way.
-By explicitly valuing a wide range of skills, we can encourage the unique contributions that each indvidual brings to the team.
+By explicitly valuing a wide range of skills, we can encourage the unique contributions that each individual brings to the team.
 Diversity makes us more flexible and creative.

 ##### Clear path to advancement